chiperific/promistasks/README.md

 ## Keep in mind
 - PRIVATE properties must take self.tasks.map(&:owners &:creators) into account before removing
-- Bring in tasklists and tasks from the app on user.create
+- Bring in tasklists and tasks from the app on sign_in(user)
 - initialization_template tasks will use property.creator for task.creator && task.owner

 ## Someday